grafana/agent/docs/sources/flow/tasks/metamonitoring.md

    Replace the following:
    - _`<SELF_LABEL>`_: The label for the component such as `default` or `metamonitoring`.
 The label must be unique across all `prometheus.exporter.self` components in the same configuration file.
    - _`<SCRAPE_LABEL>`_: The label for the scrape component such as `default`.
-Again, the label you use must be unique across all `prometheus.scrape` components in the same configuration file.
+The label must be unique across all `prometheus.scrape` components in the same configuration file.
    - _`<METRICS_RECEIVER_LIST>`_: A comma-delimited list of component receivers to forward metrics to.
-     For example, to send to an existing remote write component use `prometheus.remote_write.WRITE_LABEL.receiver`.
+     For example, to send to an existing remote write component, use `prometheus.remote_write.WRITE_LABEL.receiver`.
      Similarly, to send data to an existing relabeling component, use `prometheus.relabel.PROCESS_LABEL.receiver`.
      To use data in the OTLP format, you can send data to an existing converter component like `otelcol.receiver.prometheus.OTEL.receiver`.

 The following example demonstrates configuring a possible sequence of components.